kestra-io/docs/content/blogs/2024-09-25-the-story-behind-our-seed.md

 ### What We Don’t Want to Be

 We had to be clear about what Kestra was not. **We’re not a complex tool that requires weeks of onboarding**.
 We’re not a narrow solution that only works for one persona, like a data engineer.
-And we certainly don’t want to be an **Airflow clone** — in fact, we inspire others with Kestra’s key product philosophy: **“Run anywhere, code in any language.”**
+And we certainly don’t want to be an **Airflow clone** — in fact, we inspire others with Kestra’s key product philosophy: **“Run anywhere, code in any language”**, and that’s fine!

 Our goal was to strike a balance—to provide **flexibility without overwhelming users with complexity**.
 We’re not just a dev tool, and we’re not just a UI-based workflow manager. **Kestra is designed to meet users where they are**, whether they prefer code, focus on UI, or a mix of both.